 People across Washington are also encouraged to use the employment and volunteer services.
 They provide a way to help the individual find meaningful work and keep their skills current, all while they continue to contribute to their local community.

 Transportation assistance can provide rides for seniors to critical destinations such as doctor's office, appointments or the grocery store.
+There are even some government programs that may provide free cars for employment needs.

 Get information on Home Repair Programs in Washington.
 Some agency on aging offices will even use the services of highly skilled Repair Technicians to help seniors make minor carpentry, plumbing and electrical repairs to their homes, and also safety items such as handrails, wheelchair ramps, and grab bars.